 - Screen Translation of Korean Films/Dramas/Webtoons

 Early inquiries with 200-word abstracts are appreciated.
-By 20 August 2022, we would invite you to submit your 4,000-word Chicago-format conference presentation with its abstract and keywords.
+By 20 August 2022, we would invite you to submit your 4,000-word Chicago-format conference presentation with its abstract and keywords (the acceptance of the presentation will be decided based on the 4,000-word paper).
 Each invited participant will then be expected to turn his or her conference presentation into a finished 6,000-word paper for possible inclusion in a future issue of the SCOPUS-indexed journal, Situations: Cultural Studies in the Asian Context.

 Submissions should follow the Chicago Manual of Style (16th ed.), using only endnotes.
 For further details about the citation protocols, refer to our journal website: http://situations.yonsei.ac.kr/sub03/sub01.php.

 - We will pay the hotel accommodation for those participants whose final papers we accept.